 Evidence of student achievement for evaluation is collected over time from three different sources - observations, conversations, and student products.
 Using multiple sources of evidence increases the reliability and validity of the evaluation of student learning.
 "Student products" may be in the form of tests or exams and/or assignments for evaluation.
 Assignments for evaluation may include rich performance tasks, demonstrations, projects, and/or essays.
 To ensure equity for all students, assignments for evaluation and tests or exams are to be completed, whenever possible, under the supervision of a teacher.
 Assignments for evaluation must not include ongoing homework that students do in order to consolidate their knowledge and skills or to prepare for the next class.
-Assignments for evaluation may involve group projects as long as each student's work within the group project is evaluated independently and assigned an individual mark, as opposed to a common group mark.
+Assignments for evaluated independently and assigned an individual mark, as opposed to a common group mark.
 The evaluation of student learning is the responsibility of the teacher and must not include the judgement of the student or of the student's peers.